mCzolko/este-library/README.md

 # este-library

+JavaScript library for Google Closure.
+Written in CoffeeScript and powered by [Este](https://github.com/steida/este) dev stack.
+It contains

-Este library written for Google Closure.
-MVC framework with TODO app example, a lot of unit tests, and more.
+  - Este MVC framework with TodoMVC demo

-This library is part of the [github.com/steida/este](https://github.com/steida/este).
+  - several UI components
+  - a lot of other usefull stuff

-Tutorials and documentation will be added soon.
+Tutorials will be added soon.
+You can browse well documented source code with examples.

+## Why yet another library/MVC framework/utils whatever?

+Because this is build on top of the great Google Closure Tools.
+We can have a future right now.
+Robust and ready for production.
+Statically compiled JavaScript with beautiful syntax and luxory development stack.

 ## License
 Copyright (c) 2013 Daniel Steigerwald